fluttercandies/flutter_photo_manager/README.md

 #### Android 13 (API 33) extra configs

-When targeting Android 13 (API level 33), the following extra configs needs to be added to the manifest:
+When running on Android 13 (API level 33), the following permissions needs to be added to the manifest even if your `targetSdkVersion` and `compileSdkVersion` is not `33`:

 ```xml
 <manifest>